WU-BIMAC/MicroMetaApp-docs/docs/intro/help.rst

 Need Help?
 ==========

-If you have any problems using Micro-Meta App please contact caterina.strambio@umassmed.edu
+If you have any problems using Micro-Meta App please contact caterina.strambio@umassmed.edu or alex.rigano@umassmed.edu.